Trioplane/ScreenEffects/README.md

 <img align="center" src="./repository/images/making-screen-effects-step1-img4.png">

 - Congrats!
 You've successfully turned your wonderful animations into frames! :tada:

+- If you only want to to compile 1 spritesheet, simply run `deno run --allow-all .\buildScreenEffects.js <REPLACE WITH FILENAME including .png>`

 ### Registering the Screen Effects
 - The screen effect registry is inside the `scrfx:registry` .mcfunction file.